 • Bloatware: Unfortunately, although Lenovo is great at producing hardware, it insists on pre-installing trials and programs that very few users will actually want to use, making your computer run slower from startup and forcing you to take the time to uninstall these applications.

 • Less Durable: The casing is less durable, and this is most obvious in the keyboard.
-Not only is it no longer backlit, unlike the Yoga, but it is also not spill-resistant, meaning a larger risk of fluid damage to your computer.
+It is a not spill-resistant, meaning a larger risk of fluid damage to your computer.